nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 After your Git repo is configured and rule class(es) written, add the repository to Nautobot from `Extensibility -> Data Sources -> Git Repositories`.
 Include the remote repo URL, as well as credentials if it's not public (recommend using Nautobot Secrets for this).
 Also select `data compliance rules` for the 'provides' field.
 This will add/sync your repository and automatically find your data compliance rule classes.

-#### Writing Data Compliance Rules within the Plugin
+#### Writing Data Compliance Rules within the App

-To write data compliance rules within the plugin itself, add the classes that implement `DataComplianceRule` within `nautobot_data_validation_engine/custom_validators.py`.
+To write data compliance rules within the app itself, add the classes that implement `DataComplianceRule` within `nautobot_data_validation_engine/custom_validators.py`.

-Below is a template data compliance rule class in `custom_validators/custom_validators.py` with the plugin's code:
+Below is a template data compliance rule class in `custom_validators/custom_validators.py` with the app's code:

 ```python
 ...